jnz/udoom/README.md

         return -1;
     }

-So `ST/STM32F769I-Discovery/syscalls.c` for a complete implementation.
+See `ST/STM32F769I-Discovery/syscalls.c` for a complete implementation.

 Bootloader for STM32F7508
 -------------------------